ashvardanian/extrapolaTED/README.md

 ### Data

-Dive deep into the heart of ExtrapolaTED with a wide array of datasets that serve as the bedrock of our content generation:
+Dive deep into the heart of extrapolaTED with a wide array of datasets that serve as the bedrock of our content generation:

 - **TED Dataset**: With over __1,000 transcripts__, this dataset provides a profound understanding of the topics already covered in TED talks, aiding in the exploration of new territories.
 - **Arxiv Abstracts (`unum-cloud/ann-arxiv-2m`)**: A treasure trove of __2 million vectorized abstracts__ summarizing the latest strides in scientific research.